 Evaluating the pituitary gland with MRI may be indicated to rule out tumors and structural anomalies in suspected hypogonadotropic hypogonadism.

-About one third of cases of hypogonadotropic hypogonadism are genetic, and Kallman syndrome is the most common cause (see Secondary hypogonadism).
+About one third of cases of hypogonadotropic hypogonadism are genetic, and Kallman syndrome is the most common cause (see Secondary hypogonadism Secondary hypogonadism Male hypogonadism is decreased production of testosterone, sperm, or both or, rarely, decreased response to testosterone, resulting in delayed puberty, infertility, or both.
+Diagnosis is by... read more ).
 If other pituitary hormone deficiencies are noted, specific genetic abnormalities may be present (eg, PROP1).

 In girls, depending on the cause, hormone therapy may be used to induce puberty or, in some cases (eg, Turner syndrome), may be needed for long-term replacement.
 Estrogen replacement is given in the form of pills or patches, and the dose is increased over an 18- to 24-month period.
-Girls can be transitioned to combined estrogen-progestin oral contraceptive preparations for long-term treatment.
+Doses are lower than those used in adults, and transdermal patches are generally preferred over pills.
+Girls can be transitioned to transdermal estrogen patches with cyclic progestin (often worn days 1 to 10 of the calendar month) or to combined estrogen-progestin oral contraceptive preparations for long-term treatment.

 Delayed puberty may represent constitutional delay or be caused by a variety of genetic or acquired disorders.

 Measure levels of testosterone or estradiol, luteinizing hormone, and follicle-stimulating hormone.

 Do a bone age x-ray as part of initial evaluation.

 Pituitary imaging, pelvic ultrasonography in girls, and genetic testing may be done to diagnose cause.